The 21th RHCA conference and the 30th RCP meeting

 a new joint enforcement operation targeting illicit drugs on the global level as

 planned early next year.
-He asked for active participation and collaborations
+He asked for active participation and collaboration from Member Administrations.
+From the

 second session, the Regional Contact Point (RCP) meeting was held, an annual